 ECHO is a Christian, non-profit dedicated to the fight against world hunger.
 Our primary mandate is to strengthen the ministries of those working with smallholder farmers or urban gardeners in developing countries through agricultural resources and skills.
-Through our Regional Impact Centers (Thailand, Tanzania, & Burkina Faso) and our Headquarters (Florida), we strive to offer assistance to nationals, missionaries, development workers, and Peace Corps Volunteers so they are more effective.
+Through our Regional Impact Centers (Thailand, Tanzania, & Burkina Faso) and our Head Office & Global Farm (Florida), we strive to offer assistance to students, nationals, missionaries, development workers, and Peace Corps Volunteers so they are more effective.